Pick's theorem: Via Euler's formula

 The first part of this proof shows that a triangle with three integer vertices and no other integer points has area exactly $\tfrac{1}{2}$, as Pick's formula states.
 The proof uses the fact that all triangles tile the plane, with adjacent triangles rotated by 180° from each other around their shared edge.
 For tilings by a triangle with three integer vertices and no other integer points, each point of the integer grid is a vertex of six tiles.
 Because the number of triangles per grid point (six) is twice the number of grid points per triangle (three), the triangles are twice as dense in the plane as the grid points.
 Any scaled region of the plane contains twice as many triangles (in the limit as the scale factor goes to infinity) as the number of grid points it contains.
 Therefore, each triangle has area $\tfrac{1}{2}$, as needed for the proof.

-A different proof that these triangles have area $\tfrac{1}{2}$ is based on the use of Minkowski's theorem on lattice points in symmetric convex sets.
+Convex parallelogram centered at one interior integer point, constructed from an integer triangle.

+An alternative proof that these triangles have area $\tfrac{1}{2}$ uses Minkowski's theorem that a symmetric convex set centered at a grid point and with no other interior grid point has area $\le 4$.
+Applying it to a parallelogram constructed from eight copies of a given triangle shows that the triangle's area is at most $\tfrac{1}{2}$.
+But by the shoelace formula, the area of such a triangle is a positive half-integer, so the area must equal $\tfrac{1}{2}$.